How to Safely Remove Water Spots from Quartz Countertops

 How to Remove Hard Water Spots from Quartz Countertops

 We will guide you through a safe and effective method for removing water spots from quartz counters without causing damage.
-You will also learn what water spots are, their cause, and how to protect against them by using recommended weekly/routine cleaning and care.
+You will also learn what water spots are, their cause, and how to prevent and protect against them.

 What Are Water Spots

 Mineral deposits are also known as hard water spots, water stains, and watermarks.
-They are mostly calcium and magnesium but sometimes contain soap scum residue and salts from water softeners.
-It's common to find them on kitchen and bath countertops, sinks, and glass shower doors.
+They are mostly calcium and magnesium but sometimes contain soap residue and salts from water softeners.
+It's common to find them on countertops, sinks, glass shower doors, and shower curbs and thresholds.
 Mineral deposits on quartz countertops require specific cleaning methods to remove them without causing a dull spot or blemish.

 What Causes Hard Water Spots